dh00mk3tu/useNetFlux/content/index.md

 I'm calling it a composable in general and not just in the terms of NUXT.
 It is a utility method for you that provides you a with very granular and precise control over your network calls.

-Let's discuss what's there to offer and you'll know whether you need this or not by looking at this quick example which is followed by a list of features and documentation.
+Let's discuss what's there to offer and you'll know whether you need this or not by looking at this quick example.

 ### [Features](/features)